5 THINGS: on Post Myths Vol. 2

 2. Bare drives are safe for storage

-Those drive cradles were made for technicians to easily mount drives and to clone and dupe several drives at a time.
-However I’m seeing them pop up more and more on editor’s desks.
+Those caddies for drives were made for technicians to easily mount drives and to clone and dupe several drives at a time.
+However, I’m seeing them pop up more and more on editor’s desks.

 This is crazy!

 Bare drives are not floppy disks.
-You can destroy the drive in many ways.
+You can destroy the drives in many ways.
 You can shock it, drop it, get it dirty, and wear the connector.

 The first issue, scariest, most damaging and easiest to do is, ESD or electrostatic discharge.
 And don’t tell me you ground yourself before every touch.
 Maybe you ground yourself before you remove it from the bag, but then you move about the room, you roll your desk chair, you pick up static.
 And for the record, just touching metal isn’t good enough, you have to touch grounded metal, so the metal legs of your desk ain’t going to do it.

-The second is a no brainer, you can drop it.
-Now maybe you’re saying, but I can drop an enclosed drive too.
-Yes, but even the most basic of enclosures have some form of shock buffer and if they don’t then you should not trust your sensitive data on those either.
+The second is a no-brainer, you can drop it.
+Now maybe you’re saying, “but I can drop an enclosed drive too!”
+Yes, but even the most basic of drive enclosures have some form of shock buffer and if they don’t then you should not trust your sensitive data on those either.

 Lastly, that hard drive connector was never made to withstand many inserts.
 It was meant to be connected a few times.
 It’s not USB.
-The more you use it, the more it wears, the cheeper the drive, the less times it can be connected.
+The more you use it, the more it wears, the cheaper the drive, the fewer times it can be connected.